MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/wms-only-mode-exchange-data.md

 ## Inventory on-hand reconciliation

-Warehouse management only mode can generate data for an inventory on-hand reconciliation process when you create a **Create source system on-hand inventory report** (available at **Warehouse management > Inquiries and reports > Create source system on-hand inventory report**). <!--KFM: I don't see this in the UI.
-Where is it? -->
+Warehouse management only mode can generate data for an inventory on-hand reconciliation process when you create a **Create source system on-hand inventory report** (available at **Warehouse management > Inquiries and reports > Create source system on-hand inventory report**).

-To create the header and line data you must define a **Source system** and a **As of date** and select the level of inventory dimensions the report should be generated for.
+To create the header and line data you must specify **Source system** and **As of date** values and select the level of inventory dimensions the report should be generated for.

 The external system will be informed about the available data via the `WHSSourceSystemInventoryOnhandReportBusinessEvent` business event and can read the data via the `WarehouseInventoryOnhandReports` and `WarehouseInventoryOnhandReportLines` data entities.

 > [!TIP]
 > If you run **Create source system on-hand inventory report** as a recurring batch job (for example once a day), the **As of date** will be ignored and data will be generated based on the current processing date.
-Therefore, if you set the **Start date** to yesterday and set **Repeat after specified interval** to *1 per day*, then every day, the batch job will automatically generate inventory on-hand data for the previous day.
+Therefore, if you set up the recurrence with a **Start date** of yesterday and set it to run once per day, then every day, the batch job will automatically generate inventory on-hand data for the previous day.